governify/showcase-psg2-2021/README.md

 # PSG 2 (2020/21) Showcase Project
-This is a project example for the course PSG 2 of year 2020-21.
+This is a project example for the course PSG2 (2020-21).

 ![Project columns](https://github.com/governify/showcase-psg2-2021/blob/main/project.PNG?raw=true)